maggiewolff/maggiewolff/README.md

 💼 I'm a data scientist based in Chicago, currently working in the travel tech industry.

 👀 I’m interested in analysis and prediction related to product analytics and user experiences.
-My typically focuses on A/B (hypothesis) testing, predictive analytics, reporting & insights, and defining new metrics.
+My work typically focuses on A/B (hypothesis) testing, predictive analytics, reporting & insights, and defining new metrics.
 The tools I primarily use are Python, R, SQL, Tableau, and Adobe Analytics.

 🌱 I’m currently learning Streamlit and upskilling on experimentation and test design.